 - Expenses for incidents that occurred earlier than 12 months from time of request are not eligible.

 - Reasonable "emergencies" will be covered.
-This does not include elective surgery or cosmetic dental work, car repairs , etc.
+This does not include legal fees/litigation expenses, elective surgery or cosmetic dental work, car repairs, etc.

-- Priority to students with Caltech health insurance coverage.
+- For medical expenses, priority will be given to students with Caltech health insurance coverage.

 - Only students' expenses are eligible; due to limited resources we are unable to provide support for any emergencies impacting a student's partner, spouse, child, or family member.

-- Lawyer fees/litigation expenses are not eligible for consideration, but students may apply for an emergency loan.
+- If deemed not eligible for consideration under the emergency fund, students may still apply for an emergency loan.